MatiasMikael/kaupparekisteri_data/README.md

 ## License

 This work is licensed under the MIT License.
 However, the data fetched from the Kaupparekisteri API is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-More details on the API and licensing can be found on the PRH website.
+More details on the API and licensing can be found on https://www.avoindata.fi/data/fi/apiset/kaupparekisterin-rekisteroidyt-ilmoitukset-api